INSPECT > Registration InformationRegistration Information

 Once a registration application is submitted online and the signed registration form is received in the INSPECT office, the application will be reviewed by the INSPECT staff.
 If approved for access, you should receive your WebCenter login information via email within 2-3 business days of sending in your account registration form.

 Waiting on your registration to be approved?

 Make sure you have fully completed your registration with the INSPECT WebCenter.
-If you have registered online, but have not submitted the notarized account registration form, your registration is not complete and cannot be processed.
-INSPECT will only be able to process your registration once the notarized registration form has been submitted to our office.
+If you have registered online, but have not submitted the signed account registration form, your registration is not complete and cannot be processed.
+INSPECT will only be able to process your registration once the signed registration form has been submitted to our office.
 It is not necessary to complete this form for a Pharmacy Data Upload Account.
 For questions on registration please email INSPECT at firstname.lastname@example.org or you may complete a Helpdesk ticket.

 In short, a practitioner must have a valid CSR license and an individual DEA number to be eligible for access to the INSPECT WebCenter.

 INSPECT recognizes that practitioners are often busy and may want to delegate the requesting of reports to an office administrator or support staff member.